Evertras/lakitu/README.md

 A playground for tiny virtual cloud things.
 Intended to be a personal reference and for playing with various cloud-y tools in a repeatable way.

+This code is not optimized for long term maintenance.
+Instead it focuses on doing things the hard way for learning purposes.
+So, something like the Consul ACL Ansible module isn't used here.

 This will not contain any AWS/GCP/Azure/etc things, but rather focuses on tools and products that get installed on infrastructure and Ansible to maintain them.